CKPT INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Checkpoint Therapeutics, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, April 9, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Checkpoint Therapeutics, Inc. ("Checkpoint" or "the Company") (NASDAQ: CKPT) and certain of its officers.
+NEW YORK, April 15, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Checkpoint Therapeutics, Inc. ("Checkpoint" or "the Company") (NASDAQ: CKPT) and certain of its officers.

 Class Definition: